BlackStar1991/timeline-full-widget/readme.txt

 === Timeline Full Widget ===
 Contributors: Blackstar1991
 Donate link: https://www.paypal.com/donate/?hosted_button_id=TK9QQ5DE2K378
-Tags: timeline, Elementor, gutenberg blocks, editor, blocks, addons,  widget, Requires at least: 5.0
+Tags: timeline, Elementor, gutenberg blocks, editor, blocks Requires at least: 5.0
 Tested up to: 6.8
-Stable tag: 6.4
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add Timeline Widget with easy way to your WordPress site.
+Add a Timeline Widget easily to your WordPress site.

 == Description ==

-Adds Timeline Addons/Widgets that are specifically designed to be used in conjunction with the Elementor Page Builder, also you can add Timeline Gutenberg Block for you modern WordPress site, or you can add Timeline Widget for your classic template
+Adds Timeline Addons/Widgets designed to be used with the Elementor Page Builder.
+You can also add a Timeline Gutenberg Block for modern WordPress sites, or a Timeline Widget for classic themes.

+== Installation ==

+1. Upload the plugin files to the `/wp-content/plugins/timeline-full-widget` directory, or install it through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Use the Elementor editor, Gutenberg editor, or classic widget to add a Timeline.

+== Frequently Asked Questions ==

+= Does it work with the latest Elementor? =
+Yes, tested with Elementor 3.31.4 and WordPress 6.8.

+== Screenshots ==

+1. Timeline widget in Elementor.
+2. Timeline block in Gutenberg.

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
-* Release Date - 11th August, 2025
+* Release Date - 22th September 2025
 * Initial Release